empa-scientific-it/mmm2023/README.md

 The last step will take some time, and a new prompt returns when its done.
 You can now return to Jupyter Lab in your browser and check with the notebook `ASE.ipynb` that everything works as expected.

-#### I don't know where to find the address or the token to access Jupyter Lab!
+#### HELP: I don't know where to find the address or the token to access Jupyter Lab!

 Remember that you can **always** go back to Jupyter Lab by opening the browser and going to `https://localhost:8888`.
 If you have Docker Toolbox for Windows, please refer to our setup guide to know which address to use.